Client Onboarding Checklist for an MSP

 13. Register for web properties and DNS

-14. Review firewall rules and modify as needed
+14. Review firewall rules and modify them as needed

 7. Setup the RMM